State-domain Change Point Detection for Nonlinear Time Series Regression

 Note that $Y_i$ can be viewed as the conditional daily growth rate for COVID-19.
-For comparison, we also use the local polynomial method to nonparametrically fit $\mu(x)$ pretending that there is no change point.
+For comparison, we also use the nonparametric local polynomial method to fit $\mu(x)$ assuming that there is no change point.
 The corresponding estimated regression function $\mu_n(x)$ over $[5.7,7.5]$ is plotted on the left hand side of \cref{F5}.
-The right hand side of \cref{F5} shows the fitted drift function $\mu_n(x)$ with the knowledge of the change points.
-It is obvious to see that large jumps exist at the change points $x_1=6.83$ and $x_2=7.40$, which shows that the growth rate changes abruptly at these two points.
-Observe that without the knowledge of those change points, our understanding of the relationship between $Y_i$ and $X_i$ will be quite different as shown on the left hand side of \cref{F5}.
+On the right hand side of \cref{F5} we plot the fitted drift function $\mu_n(x)$ with the knowledge of the change points.
+The difference between the two plots in \cref{F5} suggest that, with or without the knowledge of change points, our understanding of the relationship between $Y_i$ and $X_i$ can be quite different.
+With the knowledge of the change points, we can see that two large jumps exist at $x_1=6.83$ and $x_2=7.40$, which shows that the growth rate changes abruptly at these two points.

-Furthermore, these two detected change points themselves may have some practical significance for the German government with regards to responding to the outbreak and subsidence.
-Recovering the transformed data $X_i$ to the raw data, we will find some specified dates whose case numbers are around the two change points (denoted by $\hat{x}_1^\ast=922$ and $\hat{x}_2^\ast=1630$).
-First from the timeline, note that the number of confirmed cases started decreasing on April 26th due to the curfews in all cities of Germany.
-Then we observe that the number of daily cases first dropped below $\hat{x}_1^\ast$ on May 3rd and remained declining trend for a period.
-Because of this low enough infection rate, Germany turned to lift border controls to reactivate foreign trade.
-Later on May 5th, the government announced a reopening step by step for restaurants, hotels, kindergartens, schools, playgrounds and museums, which was a powerful measure for promoting economy recovery.